SpatialConnect/SpatialConnect.github.io/program/index.md

 * `14:10 - 14:35` : **Q-learning Based Simulation Tool for Studying Effectiveness of Dynamic Application of Fertilizer on Crop Productivity**
   *Zhuocheng Mei, Ranga Vatsavai, Rada Chirkova*

-* `14:35 - 15:00` : **Processing of Spatial-Keyword Range Queries in Apache Spark**
+* `14:35 - 15:00` : **A Highly Efficient and Effective Attribute Learning Framework for Road Graph from Aerial Imagery and GPS**
-  *Aggelos Karabinos, Panagiotis Tampakis, Christos Doulkeridis, Akrivi Vlachou*
+ *Yang He, Emre Eftelioglu, Mohamed Moustafa and Amber Roy Chowdhury*

 ---------------------------------------